 This is probably the worst mistake, and if not made, the most effective tool in the UPSC exam preparation.
-Creating a productive time table and sticking to it, by all means, is of utmost importance.
+Creating a productive time table, preparation strategy and sticking to it, by all means, is of utmost importance.
 Candidates do not divide their time among various subjects and end up concentrating on one subject.
 It is crucial that all the subjects and topics are scheduled for studying and evenly spread across your preparation time.
 The preparation would fall apart without proper time management.
 Constant, quality study-time must be invested to crack the UPSC exam and make it to the UPSC selection list.
 Refer to our subject strategy to help you distribute your time.

 3. Piling up multiple books

 One must understand that collecting multiple books for a single subject is not going to help them in any way.
 The objective is not just to read the books rather imbibe and memorise the knowledge imparted therein.
 The correct approach is to do multiple revisions of a single book, which covers all the topics for a single subject.
 There is no need to waste money over buying multiple study materials/books and surround yourself with its pile.
 Usually, aspirants buy loads of materials and end up being confused in their studying approach.
 Please remember, in the UPSC exam, quality weighs more than quantity.
 Here is a list of books, apart from NCERTs that you can look for.
 Remember, you don’t need all, choose wisely.
 Book List.

 4. Not checking the syllabus thoroughly